 The six most important synthetic data use cases in insurance

 When we talk to insurance companies about AI, the question of synthetic data value comes up quickly.
-It's no surprise, since insurance companies operate in the thinnest of margins.
 Making sure that companies take the highest value out of synthetic data is crucial.
 However, not all use cases come with the same value.
 For example, when it comes to analytics, the highest value use cases come with the highest need for synthetic data assets.

 AI-generated synthetic data is not only an essential part of the analytics landscape.
 Here are the most important synthetic data use cases in insurance, ready to be leveraged.